 At the end of the line.
 John Betjeman and Hunstanton pier in 1962.

 The railway line from King's Lynn to Hunstanton was closed in 1969.

 The pier was almost entirely destroyed by a severe storm in 1978.

 The shenanigans by Dr Richard Beeching to 'fiddle the books' to make it appear that branch lines were carrying insufficient passengers meant that the line from King's Lynn to Hunstanton closed in 1969.

 While Beeching is synonymous with the 1960s railway closures the real villains get overlooked.
 The Minister of Transport who appointed Richard Beeching to head British Railways was Earnest Marples.
 Previously Marples was Managing Director of Marples Ridgway, a road construction contractor.
 Repeated concerns at the time about possible conflict of interest were ignored by the Prime Minister, Harold Macmillan, who seems to have been in the thrall of the road lobby.

-The management would like to thank the assistance and encouragement of Phill, Judi, Colin, Nigel, Michelle and others.
+The management would like to thank the assistance and encouragement of Colin, Ian, Judi, Michelle, Nigel, Phill and others.